awesto/django-shop/docs/customer-model.rst

 which is regarded as a non-existing user, and thus is not referenced by a database entity.
 The Django framework, in this respect, is no exception.

-This pattern is fine for web-sites, which run a Content Management System, a Blog, where only an elected group of staff users shall be permitted to access.
+This pattern is fine for web-sites, which run a Content Management System or a Blog, where only an elected group of staff users shall be permitted to access.
 This approach also works for web-services, such as social networks or Intranet applications, where the visitors have to authenticate right from the beginning.

-When running an e-commerce site, this use-pattern has serious drawbacks.
+But when running an e-commerce site, this use-pattern has serious drawbacks.
 Normally, a visitor starts to look for interesting products, hopefully adding a few to his cart.
 Then on the way to the checkout, he decides whether to create a user account, use an existing one or continue as guest.
 Here things get complicated.

 First of all, for non authenticated site visitors, the cart does not belong to anybody.
 But each cart must be associated with its site visitor, hence the generic anonymous user object is not appropriate for this purpose.
-Unfortunately the Django framework does not offer a session based anonymous user object.
+Unfortunately the Django framework does not offer an explicit but anonymous user object based on its session-id.

-Secondly, at the latest when the cart is converted into an order, but the visitor wants to continue as guest, thus remaining anonymous, that order object must refer to a user object in the database.
+Secondly, at the latest when the cart is converted into an order, but the visitor wants to continue as guest (thus remaining anonymous), that order object *must* refer to a user object in the database.
 These kind of users would be regarded as fakes, unable to log in, reset their password, etc. The only information which must be stored for such a faked user, is her email address otherwise she couldn't be informed, whenever the state of her order changed.

 Django does not explicitly allow such users in its database models.
-By using the boolean flag ``is_active``, or by setting the password to be unusable, we can fool an application to interpret such a user as a faked anonymous user, but this approach is unportable across all Django based applications using the authentication system.
+But by using the boolean flag ``is_active``, we can fool an application to interpret such a *guest visitor* as a faked anonymous user.

-Therefore djangoSHOP introduces a new database model – the ``Customer`` model, which extends the existing ``User`` model.
+Since such an approach is unportable across all Django based applications, **djangoSHOP** introduces a new database model – the ``Customer`` model, which extends the existing ``User`` model.

 Properties of the Customer Model